Chinqua-Penn Walking Trail

 - Cities/Townships: Wentworth Township

-Located near Reidsville in north-central North Carolina, the 1.7-mile Chinqua-Penn Walking Trail is Rockingham County's premier trail.
+Located near Reidsville in north-central North Carolina, the 1.6-mile Chinqua-Penn Walking Trail is Rockingham County's premier trail.
 It is on land formerly part of the Chinqua-Penn Plantation created by industrialist Jefferson Penn and his wife Betsy in the 1920s.
-Under the direction of Dr. Joseph French, the trail was built in 1997 by the present owner, the North Carolina Upper Piedmont Research Station, in partnership with the state's Adopt-a-Trail program.
+The trail was created in 1997 by Dr. Joseph French, superintendent of the Upper Piedmont Research Station, and volunteers, in partnership with the state's Adopt-a-Trail program.
 A key aspect of the station's agricultural research involves the legacy Black Angus herd founded by the Penns in the 1940s.
 The cow-calf operation of this herd is a major point of interest along the trail.

 Beginning at the trailhead parking lot, kiosk, recycling center, and composting toilet, the trail winds downhill between pastures and woods.
-As hosts of lavish but rustic parties, the Penns entertained friends from Betsy's native New York in Great Gatsby style.
+As hosts of lavish but rustic parties, the Penns entertained friends from Betsy's native New York in Great Gatsby style from the 1920s to the 1940s.
 Like their unique home nearby, structures along the trail were built of stone quarried on the farm.
-Just below the trailhead are the stone remains of the Stew Site where Jeff Penn cooked his famous Brunswick Stew for their guests.
-Now in ruins are massive stone tables and benches, a chimney and fire pit with rails for moving the huge cast-iron kettle, and an elegant stone Spring House with a slate pyramid-shaped roof.
+Just below the trailhead are the remains of the Picnic Grounds where Jeff Penn cooked his famous Brunswick Stew for their guests.
+The massive stone tables and benches are still used for picnics today.
+The chimney furnace, fire pit with rails for moving huge cast-iron kettles, and log hut, all built around 1926, are the heart of the Stew Site, with an elegant stone Spring House with a slate pyramid-shaped roof nearby.

 The trail meanders back and forth across the stream fed by the spring, passes alongside Turkey Pond, which is frequented by numerous waterfowl, and reaches a stone pump house that served the mansion's gardens.
 The more secluded Betsy Pond, skirted by the trail's boardwalk, is formed by a huge rock dam centered with a dedicatory poem Jeff wrote for his wife.
 Both the dam and a graceful Summer House, or gazebo, incorporate old millstones as structural and decorative features.
 The quarry that yielded the stone for the dam and rock garden is hidden by a bamboo thicket.